 A similar study conducted by Yalcinkaya, Muluk, and Sahin revealed statistically significant positive correlations between diagnosis of APD and deficits in the following language tasks: listening, speaking, reading, and writing (2009).

 Have you thought about the fact that children rarely outgrow academic struggles?
 As one matures or ages, a person developed coping and avoidance behaviors.
 The more intelligent the child, the more they feel the frustrations of not being able to work at their level of intelligence.
 Unidentified struggles and the continuous stress often leads to negative behaviors to relax (drugs, drinking, using highly caffeinated beverages) and emotional consequences like depression during their youth.

 The Moore Auditory-Visual Questionnaire helps individuals obtain hearing tests not normally completed during a routine hearing exam and open the door of conversation about their visual experiences.

-Children rarely outgrow academic struggles.
-As one matures or ages, coping and avoidance behaviors develop subconsciously.
-The more intelligent the child, the more they feel the frustrations of not being able to work at their level of intelligence.
-Unidentified struggles and the continuous stress upon their brain often leads to negative behavioral and emotional consequences during their youth.
-The Berard Auditory Hearing test provides answers for people of all ages, explaining many behaviors rooted in auditory dysfunctions.
 My background in visual/motor, special education, and auditory processing dysfunctions provides a unique blend of intervention and resources along with my passion for research; thus the “Moore” in Auditory Integration Training.
 Learning is never ending due to the unique nature of each person.
-My goal is to help each client through medical testing and intervention, so they can accomplish their dreams by working at their level of intelligence.
+My goal is to help each client through medical testing and intervention to improve their quality of life: emotionally, socially, vocationally, and academically.